bangbangcon/west/content/_index.md

 Cruz, California, on the campus of [UC Santa Cruz](https://www.ucsc.edu/), on **February 29th and March 1st, 2020!**

-!!Con West was a pay-what-you-want conference, with tickets that were completely sold out!
+!!Con West was a pay-what-you-want conference; tickets that were completely sold out.

 ## Who spoke?

-We had [28 incredible speakers this year](speakers), including our three amazing keynote speakers, [isis agora lovecruft](speakers#isis-agora-lovecruft), [Erin Rose Glass](speakers#erin-rose-glass), and [Kate Compton](speakers#kate-compton)!
-We were incredinly excited by this year's talk line-up and we know that you will be too!
+We had [26 incredible speakers this year](speakers), including our three amazing keynote speakers, [isis agora lovecruft](speakers#isis-agora-lovecruft), [Erin Rose Glass](speakers#erin-rose-glass), and [Kate Compton](speakers#kate-compton)!
+We were incredibly excited by this year's talk line-up; video recordings will be available soon, sponsored by Recurse Center.

-## How do I get updates on future !!Con West?
+## How do I get updates on future !!Cons West?

 Follow us on Twitter at [@bangbangconwest](https://twitter.com/bangbangconwest)!